-Droopy, sagging upper eyelids and bags under the eyes can be natural parts of the aging process, but they can also negatively affect your self-confidence.
+Droopy, sagging upper eyelids and bags under the eyes can be natural parts of the aging process, but they can also negatively affect your self-confidence and your vision.
 If the appearance of your eyes concerns you and you’ve tried nonsurgical options, you may want to consider blepharoplasty, also referred to as eye lift or eyelid surgery.
 It may also be an option if sagging eyelid skin is making it harder for you to perform daily activities.
-“If a patient has excess skin or droopy upper eyelids, an upper lid blepharoplasty is usually the most effective treatment,” said Roshni Ranjit-Reeves, MD (known by her patients as Dr. Rosh), an oculofacial plastic surgeon at Duke Eye Center of Winston-Salem.
+“If a patient has excess skin or droopy upper eyelids, an upper lid blepharoplasty is usually the most effective treatment,” said Amy Fowler, MD, an oculofacial plastic surgeon at Duke Eye Center of Holly Springs.

 Cosmetic Eyelid Surgery Helps You Look Better

 Blepharoplasty is a cosmetic procedure typically performed to improve the appearance of the eyes.
 With age, eyelid skin stretches, muscles weaken, and fat under the eyes becomes more prominent.
 The result can be eyes that look tired or older.
 Upper blepharoplasty removes excess eyelid skin to give your face a more rested look.
 Lower lid blepharoplasty can be done to remove under-eye bags.
 Laser skin resurfacing is often performed at the same time to help smooth out under-eye wrinkles, stimulate collagen, and improve skin texture.
 “The goal of cosmetic eyelid surgery is not to drastically change your appearance,” explained Dr. Fowler.
 “It is to make your eyes look more rested and youthful.”
 Cosmetic eyelid surgery performed solely to improve appearance is not covered by insurance.

 Medically Necessary Eyelid Surgery Helps You See Better